 - From the New York Times: a new database of hazardous building materials

 - GOOGLE Public Data available

-- GovPulse is a Federal Register browser.
-The Federal Register is the official journal of the federal government of the United States.
+- Federal Register is the official journal of the federal government of the United States.
 In it, you find any kind of notice, notification and solicitation that a federal agency puts out.
 GovPulse parses it and gives you a way to browse the tens-of-thousands-of-pages-log register by agency, category or date.
-What's also compelling about it is the visualizations and analysis the software does on top of the register.
-For instance, check out the agency page to see sparklines of the notices from each agency, or the map of places mentioned by an agency.

 - Wolfram Alpha

 - TeacherTopia.info teacher resources designed especially for K-12 teachers and students.
 All subject areas and grades are included.

 - "National Archives and Records Administration" AND (collection:FedFlix)